toolness/moo-web/README.md

 performing MOO database file rotation, and cleanly shutting down the MOO server on `SIGINT`.

-MOO was chosen instead of creating a similar engine from-scratch due to its maturity and extensive documentation.
+MOO was chosen instead of creating a similar engine from scratch due to its maturity and extensive documentation.

 # Installation